5 Undeniable Reasons People Hate Motion Platforms

-What are some of the reason that people in the simulation industry hate motion platforms?
+What are some of the reasons that people in the simulation industry hate motion platforms?
 Let’s explore…

 • 1.
 Cost!
 Why are they so expensive?